Antidepressant-Induced Anxiety

 7. Neurotransmitter Imbalance: Antidepressants alter the balance of neurotransmitters in the brain, which can sometimes lead to anxiety.

-8. Underlying Medical Conditions: Certain medical conditions, such as thyroid disorders, can increase the likelihood of experiencing anxiety with antidepressant use.
+8. Underlying Medical Conditions: Certain medical conditions, such as disorders, can increase the likelihood of experiencing anxiety with antidepressant use.

 10. Lifestyle Factors: Poor diet, lack of exercise, and substance abuse can exacerbate anxiety symptoms in individuals taking antidepressants.